buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     ``None``
-        In the case where no paraneter is specified, the repository url will be taken exactly from the Change property.
+        In the case where no paraneter is specified, the repository url will be taken exactly from the Change attribute.
 You are looking for that one if your ChangeSource step has all informations about how to reach the Change.

-    ``string``
+    string
         The parameter might be a string, in this case, this string will be taken as the repository url, and nothing more. the value coming from the ChangeSource step will be forgotten.

-    ``format string``
+    format string
-        If the parameter is a string containing ``%s``, then this the repository property from the :class:`Change` will be place in place of the ``%s``.
+        If the parameter is a string containing ``%s``, then this the repository attribute from the :class:`Change` will be place in place of the ``%s``.
 This is usefull when the change source knows where the repository resides locally, but don't know the scheme used to access it.
-For instance ``ssh://server/%s`` makes sense if the the repository property is the local path of the repository.
+For instance ``ssh://server/%s`` makes sense if the the repository attribute is the local path of the repository.

-    ``dict``
+    dict
-        In this case, the repository URL will be the value indexed by the repository property in the dict given as parameter.
+        In this case, the repository URL will be the value indexed by the repository attribute in the dict given as parameter.

-    ``callable``
+    callable
-        The callable given as parameter will take the repository property from the Change and its return value will be used as repository URL.
+        The callable given as parameter will take the repository attribute from the Change and its return value will be used as repository URL.

     .. note:: this is quite similar to the mechanism used by the